servo/servo/docs/components/style.md

 ## Selector Implementation

-In order to be sharable and compatible with [Stylo][stylo](a project that aims to integrate Servo's style system into Gecko), the sytle must be consistent.
+In order to be sharable and compatible with [Stylo][stylo](a project that aims to integrate Servo's style system into Gecko), the style must be consistent.

 The consitency is implemented in [selectors' SelectorImpl][selector-impl], containing the logic related to parsing pseudo-elements and other pseudo-classes